sapegin/washingcode-book/manuscript/120_Linting.md

 expect(find([1, 2, 3], 5)).toBe(false)
 -->

-This style makes code harder to read, and we talk about it in the [Avoid Pascal style variables](#avoid-pascal-style-variables) section of the Avoid reassigning variables chapter.
+I call this style _Pascal style_, and it makes code harder to read:

+I> We talk about it in the [Avoid Pascal style variables](#no-pascal-vars) section of the _Avoid reassigning variables_ chapter.

 ### [sort-vars](https://eslint.org/docs/latest/rules/sort-vars), [sort-keys](https://eslint.org/docs/latest/rules/sort-keys), and others